 • iv) one or two members co-opted by the committee to serve for a term of three years.
 Thereafter, their co-option may be extended for a further two years, and they may at any time stand for election to the committee.

 • v) a postgraduate representative co-opted by the committee to serve for a term of two years.

-• vi) a website manager may be appointed and will be co-opted by the committee.
+• vi) an IT officer may be appointed and will be co-opted by the committee.
 The position will be annually renewable at the discretion of the committee but without limit to term.